TokenLogic-com-au/aave-helpers/src/bridges/base/README.md

 `function bridge(address token, address l1Token, uint256 amount) external onlyOwner`

-Callable on Base.
+Callable on source chain.
 Withdraws an ERC20 from Base to Mainnet.
 The ERC20 token must be a BaseBurnableERC20 in order to be bridged.
 The first parameter is the token's address on Base, while the second one is the token's equivalent address on Mainnet (ie: USDC on Base and USDC on Mainnet).
 The last parameter is the amount of tokens to bridge.

 `function emergencyTokenTransfer(address erc20Token, address to, uint256 amount) external;`

-Callable on Base.
+Callable on source chain.
 In case of emergency can be called by the owner to withdraw tokens from bridge contract back to any address on Base.

 ## Proving The Message